NickCMoore/eldoria-text-adventure/TESTING.md

 # Bugs & Fixes

 Aside from regularly documenting smaller bugs and fixes (such as for error validation) through GitHub's commit process, I also used GitHub's issue tracker to monitor and address many of the bugs identified during the development and testing phases of my program.
-As of now, there are no open bugs, and you can review the historical record of addressed bugs and their various fixes in throughout the GitHub commit history and also through GitHub's[Issues](https://github.com/NickCMoore/eldoria-text-adventure/issues?q=is%3Aissue+is%3Aclosed)
+As of now, there are no open bugs, and you can review the historical record of addressed bugs and their various fixes in throughout the GitHub commit history and also through GitHub's [Issues](https://github.com/NickCMoore/eldoria-text-adventure/issues?q=is%3Aissue+is%3Aclosed)

 ![Bugs](assets/images/bugs.png)